 Processes by which hormones exert control over many aspects of reproduction, development, growth, metabolism, and behavior.
 Topics include the chemical nature of hormones, receptors and signaling pathways, morphology and histology of endocrine organs, regulation of hormone synthesis and secretion, and mechanism of action in target tissues.

-Prerequisites: BIO 218 (may be taken concurrently) or NSC 130/NSC 130D, BIO 120/BIO 120D and BIO 122/BIO 122D or BIO 124/BIO 124D and BIO 128/BIO 128D.
-Corequisites: Registration in BIO 339 is required.
-Offered: Fall, even # years.
-Special Notes: A course in physiology is a recommended prerequisite..
-Corequisites: Registration in BIO 339 is required.
+Prerequisites: BIO 218 (may be taken concurrently) or NSC 130/NSC 130D or BIO 120/BIO 120D and BIO 122/BIO 122D.
+Corequisites: Concurrent registration in BIO 339 is required.
 Offered: Fall, even # years.
 Special Notes: A course in physiology is a recommended prerequisite.

 BIO 339 • Endocrinology Lab 1 Credit